 A learning management system is used to facilitate learning in each online course.
 Active participation, although not simultaneous, includes interactive forums, assessments, research and/or video.
 In order to participate, students must have access to a computer with an Internet connection.
-Students enrolling in their first online course should complete an on-campus distance education orientation session or the online student orientation on the portal (https://my.worwic.edu).
+Students enrolling in their first online course should complete an on-campus distance education orientation session or the online student orientation in the learning management system.
 Orientation information is posted on the portal and emailed to students who register for online courses.